ikrima/gamedevguide/contents/guides/ue4guide/wip/graphics-development/render-architecture/Render Thread Code Flow .md

    - (bRenderTransformDirty) => SendRenderTransform_Concurrent

    - (bRenderDynamicDataDirty) => SendRenderDynamicData_Concurrent

 1. SkinnedMeshComponent::SendRenderDynamicData_Concurrent() then is responsible for sending updated render data to the render thread (through Enqueue_Unique_Render_Command)
    - Uses SkeletalMeshObject as the helper class to manage that
    - Payload is a struct of FDynamicSkelMeshObjectData

 8. On Component detachment/destruction, game thread enqueues commands to release all RHI FRenderResources

-   a.
+   - a.
 DestroyRenderState_Concurrent () called when component is unregistered

-   b.
+   - b.
 FSkeletalMeshObject::ReleaseResources() is called to free up RHIs owned by this object
      - Calls BeginReleaseResource() on all RHI objects
      - Enqueues Render Command: Resource::ReleaseResource()
      - ReleaseResource() is responsible for deallocating the RHI Resource (e.g. calls VertexBuffer:ReleaseResource->ReleaseRHI/ReleaseDynamicRHI)

-- BeginCleanup(MeshObject) is called to do a deferred deletion of the object
+   - c.
+BeginCleanup(MeshObject) is called to do a deferred deletion of the object

-- After the render command buffer has been flushed, FSkeletalMeshObject::FinishCleanup() ( which is a delete this; for FSkeletalMeshObject)
+   - d.
+After the render command buffer has been flushed, FSkeletalMeshObject::FinishCleanup() ( which is a delete this; for FSkeletalMeshObject)

 Ex: Static Resource interaction with USkeletalMesh